skynetapp/Lytepole-Feedback/README.md

 #### Step 7:

-In **FeedbackData.php** we will set the session of user id in function   **createFeedbackListInputVO** and couple of statements will be executed here.
+**FeedbackData.php** will set the data for passing to wsdl calls.
+Function **createFeedbackListInputVO** gets the values from input array and sets the values for list value object to pass for WSDL calls.
+Couple of statements will be executed here.

 - If query date is empty, latest date will be entered or else the query date will be entered to function **setQueryDate**.
 - Based on the search, the query will be executed which matches the result entered in textbox by calling function **setQuery**.